 Vigan – A Hidden Gem in Southeast Asia

-To take your excitement to a whole new level, let me tell you that Vigan is a UNESCO World Heritage Site.
-But so barely known in the world outside.
+To take your excitement to a whole new level, let me tell you that the Historic City of Vigan is a UNESCO World Heritage Site, but it is barely known outside of the Philippines.
 It was established in the 16th century and has a beautifully planned urban city center.

 Unmissable attractions in Vigan